Christine Schwartz Hartley

 Christine Schwartz Hartley (born August 12, 1965, in Saint-Étienne, France) is an editor, writer and translator living in Brooklyn.
 She is a contributing editor of Sotheby's magazine, former deputy editor of Art+Auction and contributor to such publications as Architectural Digest, Sotheby's magazine and Sothebys.com, Bookforum, Interior Design, Elle Decor and the New York Times Book Review.

-Her translations from French include Marcelle Sauvageot's Commentary, Angèle Kingué's Venus of Khala-Kanti, Christian Salmon's Kate Moss: The Making of an Icon and Alain Mabanckou's cult novel, African Psycho.
-She is also responsible for a reissue of Spécialités de la Maison, a cookbook featuring recipes by early 20th-century icons and socialites.
+Her translations from French include Marcelle Sauvageot's Commentary, Angèle Kingué's Venus of Khala-Kanti, Christian Salmon's Kate Moss: The Making of an Icon and Alain Mabanckou's novel, African Psycho.
+She is responsible for a reissue of Spécialités de la Maison, a cookbook featuring recipes by early 20th-century icons and socialites.
 The book was originally compiled in 1940 under the direction of Anne Morgan to raise funds for her nonprofit organization, American Friends of France.